Things to Avoid While Purchasing a Home

-Don't empty your wallet on big-ticket items Although you may be listing ways to turn your new home into a showplace, try to stay away from major purchases like appliances, electronics, or expensive furnishings.
-We also recommend that you avoid vacations and car purchases until your loan closes.
-You may send up red flags with your lender if you purchase new electronics on your credit cards in the middle of your loan process.
-Using cash to buy big-ticket items can even create an issue: many banks take into consideration your cash on hand when approving your mortgage loan.
+Don't empty your wallet on big-ticket items You may be itching to turn your new living room into a home magazine cover, or celebrate your new castle, but stay away from major purchases like furniture, cars, appliances, or vacations until closing.
+You may send up red flags with your lender if you finance new furniture on your credit cards during your loan process.
+Using cash to purchase big items can even be an issue: many banks look at your available cash when approving your loan.